Vonage/vivid-3/libs/components/src/lib/menu/README.md

 ### Auto Dismiss

-Use the auto dismiss property to automatically close the menu when the user clicks outside of it.
+Use the auto dismiss property to automatically close the menu when focus is moved away from it, i.e. by clicking outside the menu.

 - Type: `boolean`
 - Default: `false`